 The Rates Rebate Scheme was established by the government to provide a subsidy to low-income homeowners to help meet the cost of their rates.
 Local Councils administer the scheme and are reimbursed by the Government for all rates rebates.
-We currently estimate that as many as one in three households that are eligible for a rates rebate have not applied.
 Remember, this is not a benefit but an entitlement like any other form of tax refund.

 Do you qualify for a rates rebate?